-I love that we can still enjoy baked goods even though we don’t have an oven and not every day is suitable for using my Sun Oven.
+We can still enjoy baked goods even though we don’t have an oven and not every day is suitable for using my Sun Oven.

-I love that I can batch cook veggies and meats on a sunshine day and have the basis for meals for several days.
+It’s so helpful to be able to batch cook veggies and meats on a sunshine day and have the basis for meals for several days.

-I love that a tough piece of meat becomes moist and amazing when cooked under pressure.
+A tough piece of meat becomes moist and amazing when cooked under pressure.

 My Instant Pot is so amazing even my husband sings it’s praises to our friends and family. 😉